jsiek/abstract-binding-trees/src/examples/BlogTypeSafetyTwoEasy.lagda.md

 ## Type System

-To make use of the theorems in the `abstract-binding-trees` library, we will need to use it's framework for defining type systems.
-Instead of defining the whole type system ourselves using a data type, we instead just specify the set of types and the side-conditions that must hold in each typing rule.
+To make use of the theorems in the `abstract-binding-trees` library, we need to use its approach to defining type systems.
+Instead of defining the whole type system ourselves using an Agda data type, we instead specify 1) the types and 2) the side-conditions for each typing rule.

 For STLC, we have function types, written `A ⇒ B`, and the bottom type `Bot`.